ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ### Retrieve a list of all Subversion authors

-Subversion just uses the username for each commit.
-Git stores more data for each author but at a minimal, each commit will need a name and an email.
+Subversion just uses the username for each commit, while Git stores both a real name and an email address.
 By default, The git-svn tool will list the SVN username in the author and email fields.
 However, you can create a mapping file for SVN users along with their corresponding Git names and emails.

 *Subversion users*
 ![Subversion users](_img/perform-migration-from-svn-to-git/svn-log.png)